nmelnick/petdisk-streamer/README.md

 ## Usage

-In a moment, probably use docker.

-For now:
+Docker:

+If necessary, build using `docker build -t nmelnick/petdisk-streamer:latest .`

+Create a directory at `library` to store disk images and prg/seq files, or find an appropriate directory.

+Run using
+`docker run -p 3000:3000 -v library:/usr/src/app/library nmelnick/petdisk-streamer:latest`

+Locally:

 Make sure Node v12 or higher is installed, along with npm for dependency management.

-Create a directory at `disks` to store disk images and prg/seq files, or find an appropriate directory.
+Create a directory at `library` to store disk images and prg/seq files, or find an appropriate directory.

 Edit `petdisk.js` to change the library location, and/or the listen port or